elunna/nerfhack-changelog/README.md

 * The Rogue level has been disabled (many variants)
 * Chickatrices and cockatrice eggs will now appear in cockatrice nests (xnh)
 * Shops cannot have themed rooms with unusual floor textures (xnh)
-* Random croll shops cannot be big rooms
+* Random scroll shops cannot be big rooms
+* Allow delis to buy and sell tin openers.
 * No special **themed rooms** generate until level 3
 * Random rivers were added to many of the quest filler levels
 * Trees can generate in dungeon rooms (xnh)